oondeo/docker-odoo/README.md

 A simple `Dockerfile` like this can help:

-    FROM oondeo/odoo:8.0
+    FROM oondeo/odoo-deps:onbuild
-    ADD src /var/lib/odoo/

-You should obviously have an `extra-addons` folder in the directory tree.
+You should have a build.sh file that contains install steps see examples in this repo
-Then, run:

-    cd /path/to/my/subrepository
-    docker build --tag my-odoo .

 ## Mounting Odoo itself